interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 - Recognition patterns measure performance (recognition increases/decreases)
 - Recognition patterns create coordination (provider capacities + need matching)

-**Result:** A trust that operates through recognition of mutual enabling, with computational mechanisms handling all coordination, and legal wrapper for compliance only.
+**Result:** An organization that operates through recognition of mutual enabling, with computational mechanisms handling all coordination, and administrative wrapper for compliance only.

-The trust doesn't need to be governed because it's not an organization - it's a **computational protocol for mutual self-actualization**.

 Everyone participates by recognizing what enables them.
 Resources flow to what's recognized as enabling.
 The system optimizes for genuine mutual enabling because that's what generates recognition.

-**This is not a better way to govern a trust.
-This is a way to eliminate governance entirely.**
+The organization is a **computational protocol for mutual self-actualization**.